Antigeddon/SnowLayers/README.md

 # SnowLayers
-A plugin that allows players to place snow layers on top of each other to increase their height, like in modern Minecraft.
+A Beta 1.7.3 plugin that allows players to place snow layers on top of each other to increase their height, like in modern Minecraft.